-The K-12 Educational Administration Educational Specialist degree program (64 credits) prepares candidates to serve as principals, supervisors, or superintendents in elementary and/or secondary systems.
+The Educational Leadership Educational Specialist degree program (64 credits) prepares candidates to serve as principals, supervisors, or superintendents in elementary and/or secondary systems.
 Those specifically served by this degree are the following:

 - a.
-Teachers with master's degrees interested in transitioning into educational administration and securing an additional degree while completing their NAD administration certification or endorsement. - b.
-Principals of K-8, K-10, K-12, and 9-12 schools - c.
+Teachers with master's degrees interested in transitioning into educational leadership and securing an additional degree while completing their NAD administration certification or endorsement. - b.
+Principals of K-8, K-10, K-12, and 9-12 schools

+- c.
 Supervisors of instruction - d.
 Superintendents of schools